cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

   - HDF format: File → Save/Save As...
   - Python format: File → Dump Study...

-- **Create the mesh** following the same procedure as described in the cylinder section
+- **Create the mesh** following the same procedure described in the cylinder section

 **Note:** The solution file (`revolution.py`) is available at: `$TRUST_ROOT/doc/TRUST/exercices/salome`